Behavioral Economics Definition

 This is a seriously interesting topic!
 As the words say, we assume humans make rational decisions.
 But these decisions are made given certain constraints.
 This is why some make decisions that differ from others.
 Why would you choose a Starbucks coffee versus one from Barista or an Ariel versus a Tide detergent?
-The first one may depend on the taste – argument accepted.
+The first one may depend on the taste – an argument accepted.
 The second?
 Both might clean equally well.
 You may choose one over the other just at random since you’re indifferent or because one of them may not be available in the shop.
 These reasons aside, you might have more information, a different experience, a feel of after-sales support, quick and perfect feedback, etc. about one brand versus another.
 Thus decisions made like these are relative to the environment in which we are put and in which these products came.

 At the same time, it is not the smartest assumption that humans decide rationally.
 Dan Ariely wrote a book titled “Predictably Irrational.”
 He gives a simple example that goes somewhat like this.
 Chocolate which is given free is more attractive relative to chocolate that costs $0.20 than chocolate given for $0.01 which costs $0.21 – disproportionate attraction.
 The price difference in both cases is the same at $0.20.
 Guess what, some of us may go ahead with the free chocolate even if the difference in the second case was higher.
 Price is generally considered an indicator of quality but we still make such choices.

 Money and Time